1950 USS Missouri grounding: Salvage

 By 8:30 am a request went out summoning all available tugs to the site of the grounding with the hope that they would be able to free the leviathan before any further damage occurred.
 An attempt made by Missouri's sailors on the day of the grounding met with failure, as did an initial attempt to pull Missouri back into deep water with sixteen tugboats.
 Before the tugs could lend any further assistance, the naval brass postponed the attempt, pending the outcome of further assessment.
 Missouri had traversed the shoal nearly 2,500 feet, and to compound her problem she had run aground during an unusually high tide.
-To add insult to injury, she had become the butt of a number of bad jokes among the American public, the Navy's rival service branches, and the Soviet Union's Atlantic fleet, who were quick to pounce upon the dreadnought's grounding as material for the naval publication Red Fleet.
+To add insult to injury, she had become the butt of a number of bad jokes among the American public, the Navy's rival service branches, and the Soviet Navy, which were quick to pounce upon the dreadnought's grounding as material for the naval publication Red Fleet.

-Initially, high-ranking US Navy officials elected to contract a private salvage firm to free the battleship, but Admiral Smith, at the time Commander, Cruisers, Atlantic, and the man who was responsible for issuing Missouri's orders disagreed with this plan.
+Initially, high-ranking US Navy officials elected to contract a private salvage firm to free the battleship, but Admiral Allan E. Smith, at the time Commander, Cruisers, Atlantic, and the man who was responsible for issuing Missouri's orders disagreed with this plan.
 He reasoned that if the Navy got her on to the shoal, then they should be responsible for getting her off the shoal.
 Ultimately, he won his case for a US Navy salvage effort, but he was explicitly informed by officials at The Pentagon that his career would ride on his ability to successfully get Missouri back into deep water.
 To better organize the salvage effort, Smith and a number of men on his staff moved aboard Missouri to supervise her return to deep water.
 Smith's supervision also extended to answering the nearly 10,000 letters sent to the Navy from concerned citizens offering advice on how to get the battleship back into deep water.

 Commanding this salvage effort was Rear Admiral Homer N. Wallin.
 Wallin was the Navy Yard Commandant at Norfolk, and as a captain he had been instrumental in repairing damage at Pearl Harbor after the 7 December 1941 air raid by the Imperial Japanese Navy that had brought the United States into World War II.
 In total the salvage team that Wallin commanded successfully resurrected 19 of the 21 ships initially declared total losses and helped to refit those ships to serve in the Second World War.
 Wallin initiated a five-point plan aimed at getting Missouri off the mud and back into the water: